-School children across Scotland are leading a major community growing programme – a huge nationwide experiment into how trad growing methods could combine with 21st-century techniques to shape the food production of the future.
+School children across Scotland led a major community growing programme – a huge nationwide experiment into how trad growing methods could combine with 21st-century techniques to shape the food production of the future.

-We’re taking more than 100 Dandelion Grow Cubes to schools across Scotland.
+We gifted more than 100 Dandelion Grow Cubes to schools across Scotland.
 Each of these small see-through boxes is a miniature indoor farm, equipped with soil, seedlings and LEDs.
-And we’re inviting students of all ages to take control of their Cubes – varying the light, moisture, humidity and nutrients to see what makes their plants grow and log the results in our Digital App.
+And we invited students of all ages to take control of their Cubes – varying the light, moisture, humidity and nutrients to see what makes their plants grow and log the results in our Digital App.

-We’re taking 1,500 tonnes of special growing medium to Scottish schools, then asking students to take it home and grow potatoes in it.
-You can plant in pots and pans, window boxes and wheelbarrows – nothing’s a no-grow area.
+We took tonnes of special growing medium to Scottish schools, and asked students to take it home and grow potatoes in it.
+They grew in pots and pans, window boxes and wheelbarrows – nothing was a no-grow area.

-Schoolchildren are also in charge of this summer’s Big Tattie Experiment, our countrywide spud-growing spectacular.
+Schoolchildren were also in charge of this summer’s Big Tattie Experiment, our countrywide spud-growing spectacular.

 Music and Creativity

-Dandelion isn’t just about getting your hands dirty.
-We’re also encouraging you and your pupils to get creative, become citizen fieldworkers, discover Scotland's local food stories, learn new songs and take part in The School is The Menu!
+Dandelion wasn’t just about getting your hands dirty.
+We also encouraging you and your pupils to get creative, become citizen fieldworkers, discover Scotland's local food stories, learn new songs and take part in The School is The Menu!

-On 9 September 2022, pupils will share what they’ve grown at hundreds of Harvest celebrations in playgrounds across Scotland...
+In autumn 2022, pupils came together to share what they’d grown at hundreds of Harvest celebrations in playgrounds across Scotland...